tekknolagi/tekknolagi.github.com/index.md

 things](https://twitter.com/tekknolagi) (and [toot
 things](https://mastodon.social/@tekknolagi)) about bread, legumes, and compilers.
 I did a half-batch of [Recurse Center]({{site.rc_scout}}) (Fall 2 2024) and really enjoyed it.
+Right now, I am a software engineer working on compilers at Shopify and a Hacker in Residence at the Dartmouth College computer science department.

 You can [email me](mailto:contact@bernsteinbear.com) if you so desire.
 I'm happy to talk about education, programming languages, cycling, and more.